amanueln/-logs-analysis-project/README.md

-#To start on this project, you'll need database software (provided by a Linux virtual machine) and the data to analyze.
+#To start on this project, you will need database software (provided by a Linux virtual machine) and the data to analyze.

 ##The virtual machine